AWegnerGitHub/awegnergithub.github.io-content/2024_01_25_review_learn_analytics_with_polars.md

 price: 54.99
 saleprice: 12.99
 workload: PT1H30M
+modified: Sep 4, 2024

 [TOC]

 ## Introduction

+**Update**: This course is no longer offered on Udemy.
+Unfortunately, this is one of the better courses I've taken on Udemy.
+It does not appear the instructor has an alternative Polars course.

 I started this entire [Course Reviews][1] series 7 years ago, with a [post about a Pandas course][2].
 It went so well, I continued both taking various courses to expand my own knowledge and sharing my experiences with those courses here.
 It seems fitting to look at a Pandas competitors: [Polars][3].